serega404/serega404/README.md

 - 🔭 I’m currently working on Smart Metrics (on private repo)🙁

-- 🌱 I’m currently learning ASP.NET and Microservices
+- 🌱 I’m currently learning Avalonia Framework

 - ❓ Ask me about anything related to the organization of the server